[Article updated on 17 September 2017.]

-In borderline personality disorder, the person essentially lacks a sense of self, and as a result experiences feelings of emptiness and fears of abandonment.
+In borderline PD (or emotionally unstable PD), the person essentially lacks a sense of self, and, as a result, experiences feelings of emptiness and fears of abandonment.
 There is a pattern of intense but unstable relationships, emotional instability, outbursts of anger and violence (especially in response to criticism), and impulsive behaviour.
-Suicidal threats and acts of self-harm are common, for which reason people with borderline personality disorder frequently come into contact with healthcare services.
-Borderline personality disorder was so-called because it was thought to lie on the ‘borderline’ between neurotic (anxiety) disorders and psychotic disorders such as schizophrenia and bipolar affective disorder.
-It has been suggested that borderline personality disorder often results from childhood sexual abuse, and that the reason why it is more common in women is because women are more likely to be victims of childhood sexual abuse.
-However, feminists have argued that borderline personality disorder merely appears to be more common in women, since women presenting with angry and promiscuous behaviour tend to be diagnosed with borderline personality disorder, whereas men presenting with identical behaviour tend to be diagnosed with antisocial personality disorder.
+Suicidal threats and acts of self-harm are common, for which reason many people with borderline PD frequently come to medical attention.
+Borderline PD was so called because it was thought to lie on the ‘borderline’ between neurotic (anxiety) disorders and psychotic disorders such as schizophrenia and bipolar disorder.
+It has been suggested that borderline personality disorder often results from childhood sexual abuse, and that it is more common in women in part because women are more likely to suffer sexual abuse.
+However, feminists have argued that borderline PD is more common in women because women presenting with angry and promiscuous behaviour tend to be labelled with it, whereas men presenting with similar behaviour tend instead to be labelled with antisocial PD.

-Narcissistic personality disorder takes its name from the myth of Narcissus, a beautiful youth who fell in love with his own reflection.
-In narcissistic personality disorder the person has a grandiose sense of self-importance, a sense of entitlement, and a need to be admired.
-He or she is envious of others and expects them to be the same of him or her.
-He or she lacks empathy and readily exploits others to achieve his or her goals.
-To others he or she may seem self-absorbed, controlling, intolerant, selfish, and insensitive.
-If he or she feels slighted or ridiculed, he or she may be provoked into a fit of destructive anger and revenge.
+In narcissistic PD, the person has an extreme feeling of self-importance, a sense of entitlement, and a need to be admired.
+He is envious of others and expects them to be the same of him.
+He lacks empathy and readily exploits others to achieve his aims.
+To others, he may seem self-absorbed, controlling, intolerant, selfish, or insensitive.
+If he feels obstructed or ridiculed, he can fly into a fit of destructive anger and revenge.
 Such a reaction is sometimes called ‘narcissistic rage’, and can have disastrous consequences for all those involved.